Scotland’s Oldest Bridges.

 The bridge today.

-In 1806, the town petitioned the Government for £6000 to widen the old bridge.
-Fortunately, nothing was done, and instead Thomas Telford was consulted and offered plans providing a new bridge altogether.
-However, his plans were rejected, and the contract was given to Robert Stevenson (grandfather of the author of Treasure Island).
-Stevenson's creation was built in 1829 some 100m downstream.
-This is a beautiful five-span ashlar bridge with stilted segmental arches and rounded cutwaters.
-Particularly attractive is the way the courses of the spandrels follow the lines of the voussoirs.
+In 1806, the town petitioned the government for £6,000 to widen the old bridge.
+Fortunately, nothing was done.
+Instead, Thomas Telford was consulted and proposed building a new bridge, but his plans were rejected.
+The contract went to Robert Stevenson, grandfather of the author of Treasure Island.
+Stevenson’s bridge, completed in 1829 about 100 meters downstream, is a beautiful five-span ashlar structure with stilted segmental arches and rounded cutwaters.
+The courses of the spandrels elegantly follow the lines of the voussoirs.

-The old medieval bridge closed to traffic in 1831 to become a pedestrian pathway and tourist attraction.
+The old medieval bridge closed to traffic in 1831 and has since been used as a pedestrian pathway and tourist attraction.
 It is now managed by Historic Scotland.